trevoruptain/pairboarding-workshop/08-30-18/partner-b.md

 # Partner B

+## Time Management
+* How do you manage your time and tasks?
+* How do you stay organized?

+## System Design
+* Let's design Uber!

+Note:
+While designing a ride-sharing service, discuss things like:

+* The most critical use case — when a customer requests a ride and how to efficiently match them with the nearby drivers?
+* How to store millions of geographical locations for drivers and riders who are always moving.
+* How to handle updates to driver/rider locations (millions of updates every second)?

 ## Longest Substring Without Duplication

 Write a function that takes in a string and that returns its longest substring without duplicate characters.
 Assume that there will only be one longest substring without duplication.